mattburnett-repo/we-move/README.md

 ## To Do / Nice To Have:
 - A more robust deployment process would benefit from tests.
-  - Not sure of the best way to isolate/test API, since it's closely bound to tempaltes.
+  - Not sure of the best way to isolate/test API, since it's closely bound to templates.
   - Playwright, or something similar, for UI tests.
 - AJAX for frontend interaction with the API.